 Instructions

-• COOK: Heat 2 tablespoons coconut oil in a large, deep skillet over medium-high heat.
-Add the onion, carrot, and red pepper and sautรฉ for 7-10 minutes, until onions begin to turn golden.
-Add the garlic and ginger.
+• Heat the coconut oil in a large, deep pan over medium-high heat.
+Add the onion, carrot, and red pepper and sautรฉ for 7โ€“10 minutes, until onions begin to turn golden.
+Add garlic and ginger.
 Stir to coat everything with the oil.
-Season to taste with salt.
-(I add 1 teaspoon fine sea salt.)
-Lower the heat to medium and add in curry paste.
-Stir often for 2-3 minutes or until very fragrant.
-Add in the sweet and gold potatoes and stir to coat for 1 minute.
+Season with salt (to taste).
+Lower heat to medium and add curry paste.
+Stir often for 2โ€“3 minutes or until very fragrant.
+Add sweet and gold potatoes and stir to coat for 1 minute.

-• COOK CONT: Pour in the 2 cans of coconut milk.
+• Pour in coconut milk.
 Stir.
 Scrape the bottom of the pot periodically and press all potatoes below the liquid.
-Bring to a boil and then reduce the heat to rapidly simmer (it should be bubbling at the edges but not boiling) for 18-25 minutes, stirring occasionally.
-The potatoes should be fork tender and curry sauce reduced; this happens at around 20-22 minutes for me.
-Add a splash of vegetable stock/broth or water if the sauce is reducing too quickly and potatoes aren't getting tender.
-(This also means you may need to lower your heat a little.
-Alternatively, increase the heat slightly if potatoes aren't getting tender and the sauce isn't reducing.)
+Bring to a boil, then reduce heat to rapidly simmer (it should be bubbling at the edges but not boiling), 18โ€“25 minutes, stirring occasionally.
+Potatoes should be fork tender and curry sauce reduced; this happens after 20โ€“22 minutes for me.
+Add a splash of water or vegetable stock/broth if the sauce is reducing too quickly and potatoes arenโ€™t getting tender.
+(This means you may need to lower the heat a little.
+Increase heat slightly if potatoes arenโ€™t getting tender and sauce isnโ€™t reducing.)

-• FINISHING: Turn off the heat and stir in the peas.
-Add sugar (start with less-- you can always add more), soy sauce, and lime juice to the curry (feel free to adjust these three ingredients to personal preference -- adding more soy sauce for seasoning/umami flavor, more lime for a fresh flavor, and more sugar if it's too spicy).
-Taste and add more salt if needed-- (I'll typically add another 1/4 up to 1/2 teaspoon) flavors should be vibrant and curries typically need a lot of salt!
+• Turn off heat and stir in the peas.
+Add sugar (start with lessโ€”you can always add more; add to taste), soy sauce, and 1 tablespoon lime juice (adjust these ingredients to preferenceโ€”add more soy sauce for seasoning/umami flavor, more lime for a fresh flavor, and more sugar if too spicy).
+Taste and add more salt if neededโ€”(I typically add another 1/4 up to 1/2 teaspoon).
+Flavors should be vibrant, and curries typically need a lot of salt!

-• ENJOY: Remove curry from heat.
+• Remove curry from heat.
 If desired, serve curry over cooked rice.
 Garnish individual bowls with basil and coarsely chopped peanuts.
 I also like to serve lime wedges on the side.
 Serve over cooked rice with warmed roti bread.
 Enjoy!

 Video